Browse by Medical Category

 Patients interested in an evaluation for hereditary breast or ovarian cancer meet first with a genetic counselor.
 During the initial genetics consultation, family history is carefully reviewed.
 If your personal or family history suggests a possible genetic risk, we will discuss the option of genetic testing.

 Each patient's history is reviewed with Dr. Ellisen and the Breast and Ovarian Cancer Genetics team.
 When appropriate, we will make medical management recommendations.
-If you are identified as high-risk based on genetic testing and/or family history, you can choose to be followed by Dr. Ellisen and the high-risk team at the Mass General Cancer Center.
+If you are identified as high-risk based on genetic testing and/or family history, you can choose to be followed by one of our high-risk specialists, Drs.
+Ellisen and Micalizzi, or other members of the high-risk team at the Mass General Cancer Center.

 A visit to our clinic may be appropriate if you have a personal or family history of one or more of the following: